Slugs can be a real pest in the garden, feasting on our beloved blooms and chomping on our crops. But chemical controls are not the only option.

 First up, if you really don’t want slugs eating your plants, choose varieties that they dislike.

-These include plants that taste bitter or smell unpleasant to them as well as those with tough leaves or woody stems that slugs find difficult to chew.
+These include plants that taste bitter or smell unpleasant to them.
+As well as those with tough leaves or woody stems that they find difficult to chew.

 The bitter, milky sap of Euphorbia (Spurges) is an unwelcome taste on a slug’s palate as are the toxic flowers and stems of Digitalis purpurea (Foxgloves).